KI-ASIC-TUM/Spiking-FT/README.md

 python 01c-single_chirp_numpy.py
 ```

+By default, the example runs the S-FT on a sample 1-D radar chirp.
+Alternatively, you can try the four chirps used for the S-FT paper by changing the source type from `sample` to `special_cases` in line 110.
+You can try the different chirps changing the `frame_idx` value in line 117.
+This index can take values from 0 to 3.

 ## Important note

 Be aware that for running the examples for loihi2 and SpiNNaker2, you will need connection to the board and Lava or py-spinnaker2 libraries, respectively.
 These are third party libraries and hardware, we are not in charge of maintaining nor providing access for these resources.